 Can I try a class before registering?

 Yes, we have a free trial policy.
 You can come try any class for free and if it’s not for you, there is no obligation to pay.
+Fill out this form to set up a free trial class.

 Can I get immediate assistance and customer service?